FoxMoss/FoxLauncher/web/docs/index.md

 3. Copy and paste the url it give you into a new tab.
 4. Bookmark this new page then, install the resources to finish setup!

-TODO: add more entry point
+TODO: add more entry points

 ### 2. Install Resources